copyrightexceptions/copyrightexceptions.eu/content/implementations/EE/info53n.md

 beneficiaries:
 - public archives, museums or libraries
 purposes:
-- use by natural persons
+- non-commercial use for the benefit of natural persons
 usage:
 - making available (on the spot through special equipment)
 - lending (on the spot)